-- 3.1 A licensed pharmacist or pharmacy intern may administer immunizations in accordance with definitive treatment guidelines for immunizations promulgated by the latest notice from the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC), including, but not limited to, the CDC's recommended immunization schedule for adults, children, and adolescents. - 3.2.
-A licensed pharmacist or pharmacy intern may administer immunizations in accordance with definitive treatment guidelines for immunizations promulgated by the latest notice from the CDC, including, but not limited to, the CDC's recommended immunization schedule for adults, children, and adolescents to a person age 11 through 17, with written informed parental consent when presented with a prescription from a physician and there are no contraindications to that patient receiving that vaccine.
+- 3.1 A licensed pharmacist or pharmacy intern may administer immunizations in accordance with definitive treatment guidelines for immunizations promulgated by the latest notice from the U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC), including, but not limited to, the CDC's recommended immunization schedule for adults, children, and adolescents. - -3.2.
+A licensed pharmacist_may order and a licensed pharmacist, or pharmacy intern, or pharmacy technician may administer immunizations in accordance with definitive treatment guidelines for immunizations promulgated by the latest notice from the CDC, including, but not limited to, the CDC's recommended immunization schedule for adults, children, and adolescents to a person age 11 through 17 with written informed parental consent when presented with a prescription from a physician and there are no contraindications to that patient receiving that vaccine.

-§15-12-4.
+§15-12-43.
 Qualifications.

-- 4.1 A licensed pharmacist may immunize as provided in section three provided the pharmacist has met all of the following requirements: - 4.1.a. register with the board to administer immunizations; - 4.1.b. successfully completed the American Pharmacists Association's (APhA) immunization training program, as provided in section 9, which courses shall be based on the standards established for immunization training by the Centers for Disease Control and Prevention in the public health service of the United States Department of Health and Human Services:

-- 4.1.c. maintains current certification in basic life-support training, including basic cardiopulmonary resuscitation (CPR), from the American Heart Association, or the American Red Cross; and - 4.1.d. completed a minimum of two hours of continuing pharmacy education related to immunizations each licensing year for a total of 4 four hours each renewal period.
-The continuing education shall be by a provider approved by the Accreditation Council for Pharmacy Education (A.C.P.E.). - 4.2.
-A pharmacy intern licensed by the Board may administer immunizations as permitted by this rule provided that: - 4.2.a. the pharmacy intern is under the personal supervision by a pharmacist who is registered with the board to administer immunizations; and - 4.2.b. has completed all of the training and current certification required by subsections 4.1.b. and 4.1.c. of this section. - 4.3.
-It is unprofessional conduct for a pharmacist or pharmacy intern to administer an immunization, who is not in compliance with this rule.
+- 43.1.
+A licensed pharmacist may immunize order and administer immunizations as provided permitted by this rule-in section three provided that the pharmacist has met all of the following requirements: - 43.1.a. is registered with the board to administer immunizations; - 43.1.b. has successfully completed the American Pharmacists Association's (APhA) immunization training program or Board-approved training program, as provided in section 98, which courses shall be based on the standards established for immunization training by the Centers for Disease Control and Prevention (CDC) in the public health service of the United States Department of Health and Human Services; - 43.1.c. maintains current certification in basic life-support training, including basic cardiopulmonary resuscitation (CPR), from the American Heart Association, or the American Red Cross or other Board-approved course; and - 43.1.d. completed a minimum of two hours of continuing pharmacy education related to immunizations each licensing year for a total of 4 four hours each renewal period.
+The continuing education shall be by a provider approved by the Accreditation Council for Pharmacy Education (ACPE). - 43.2.
+A pharmacy intern licensed by the Board may administer immunizations as permitted by this rule provided that the pharmacy intern: - 43.2.a. the pharmacy intern is under the personal direct supervision by of a pharmacist who is registered with the board to administer immunizations; and - $4\underline{3}.2.b.$ has completed all of the training and current certification required by subsections $4\underline{3}.1.b.$ and $4\underline{3}.1.c.$ of this section. - 43.3.
+A pharmacy technician licensed by the Board may administer immunizations as permitted by this rule provided that the pharmacy technician: - 43.3.a. is registered with the Board to administer immunizations; - 43.3.b. is under the direct supervision of a pharmacist who is registered with the Board to administer immunizations; and - 43.3.c. has successfully completed a practical training program approved by the ACPE and the Board.
+This training must include hands-on injection technique and the recognition and treatment of emergency reactions to vaccines; and - 43.3.d. maintains current certification in basic life-support training, including basic CPR, from the American Heart Association, or the American Red Cross or other Board-approved course; and - 43.3.e. complete a minimum of two hours of continuing pharmacy education related to immunizations each licensing renewal period.
+The continuing education shall be by a provider approved by the ACPE. - 43.34.
+It is unprofessional conduct for a pharmacist, or pharmacy intern, or pharmacy technician to administer an immunization, who is not in compliance with in violation of this rule.

-§15-12-5.
+§15-12-54.
 Registration.